Squadron Reconnaissance Team (SRT)

 The SRT may also be called on to recce and mark out a helicopter landing site.
 If a Royal Navy Fleet Diving Unit is needed to clear mines from the approaches to the beach, the SRT will provide overwatch for the operation.

 After completing the recce, the SRT remains at the beach and provides overwatch and terminal guidance as the amphibious landings take place.
 After the initial landings are complete, the SRT hands over the beach to other Amphibious Beach Unit elements and moves off to carry out its secondary role of general reconnaissance as part of the Brigade Reconnaissance Force (BRF).
-When operating in the BRF, the SRT is known as the Shore Reconnaissance Team.
+When operating in the BRF, the SRT is known as the Shore Reconnaissance Team or Shore Recce Team.

 The Squadron Recce Team is a highly specialised role.
 Each Marine in the SRT is trained as a Reconnaissance Operator while the Corporals will have undergone the ISTAR Patrol Leader course and the Sergeants will have completed ISTAR Patrol Manager course.